oskardudycz/EventSourcing.NetCore/Workshop/01-EventStoreBasics/01-CreateStreamsTable/Readme.md

 See more in Greg Young's "Building an Event Storage" [article](https://cqrs.wordpress.com/documents/building-event-storage/)

 ## Description
-In this exercise you should write the code that will create proper Streams table.
-To do that you need to open [EventStore class](./EventStore.cs) that has already some boilerplate defined and placeholder in the [CreateStreamTable method](./EventStore.cs#L23).
+In this exercise you should write the code that will create proper Streams table based on the requirements described in the [Overview](#overview) section.
+You need to go to [EventStore class](./EventStore.cs) - it has already some boilerplate code and structure defined.
+You need to place your logic of creating table into [CreateStreamTable method](./EventStore.cs#L23).

+## Tests

+To verify if your code you need to run tests from [Exercise01CreateStreamsTable file](./Exercise01CreateStreamsTable.cs).
+It contains precreated tests that will turn green when code is written properly.

 ## Dapper
 It's suggested to use [Dapper](https://github.com/StackExchange/Dapper/) to perform the database calls. `Dapper` is a simple object mapper for .Net provided by and used in [StackOverlfow](https://stackoverflow.com/).
 It simplifies the mapping between the raw SQL commands/queries and the objects.